 This text-to-image generator is easy to use and efficient.
 You just need to know how to craft a prompt and let it do its magic.

 If the results please you, you can download them.
-But if you aren’t happy with the results, you can let it regenerate more images or refine them to perfection.
+But if you are not, you can regenerate more images or refine them to perfection.

 There are similar AI tools to Midjourney, such as DALL-E 2, Stable Diffusion, Prompt Hunt, NightCafe, BlueWillow, Adobe Firefly, Lexica, Craiyon, Leonardo AI, and more.